Online, Virtual and Classroom Courses

 • Highlights how vital the general wellbeing is for the team's productivity.

-Not only will this course make staff more aware of how their own actions may impact others’ health and safety, it also makes them more aware of typical hazards and how risk can be prevented.
+Not only will this course make staff more aware of how their actions may impact others’ health and safety, but it also makes them more aware of typical hazards and how risk can be prevented.

 The topics covered in the IOSH Working Safely course include, but are not limited to: